StuartJO/GenerativeNetworkModel/README.md

 CV = CompileCVOutputs(fileformat,1,1,Nsubs,0);

 ```
-As before, this is just ilustrative!
+As before, this is just illustrative!
+Advise writing the above into functions you can submit on a cluster